INFORMSJoC/2023.0435/README.md

 # Files containing instances and results for the paper "The Freight Transportation Network Scheduling Problem: An Integer Programming-based Column Generation Algorithm" by Hewitt and Lehuede

-The folder INSTANCES contains all the instances used in the paper The folder RESULTS contains instance-level summary results for the two methods studied in the paper
+The folder data contains all the instances used in the paper The folder results contains instance-level summary results for the two methods studied in the paper

-**Important: This code is being developed on an on-going basis at https://github.com/tkralphs/JoCTemplate.
-Please go there if you would like to get a more recent version or would like support**

 ## Cite